 Variation: Meat Summer Couscous.

 You can also use chicken.
-Shorter cooking time, so put your chicken to boil with water, just like for the meat, but cook only 30 minutes, before proceeding with the recipe as above
+Shorter cooking time, so put your chicken to boil with water, just like for the meat, but cook only 30 minutes, before adding all ingredients and proceeding with the recipe just as above.